SignalHub-Ecosystem/obmesh/README.md

 * general, abitrary messages
 * urls, p2p resources

+## read-only & editable channels

+An obmesh has an editable and read-only channel.
+Anyone with access to the editable channel can broadcast.
+Peers connected to the read-only channel replicate a read-only view.

+The idea is that anyone can replicate the read-only view but only chosen peers can broadcast.
+Choosing 'chosen' peers must currently occur using a sidechannel.

 ## `gossip`

-An open broadcast mesh is a shared replicable data structure that uses gossip and conflict free replication. obmesh uses expiry-model (a subclass of scuttlebutt).
+An open broadcast mesh is a shared replicable data structure that uses gossip and conflict free replication. obmesh uses expiry-mod el (a subclass of scuttlebutt).

 ## `open broadcast mesh`